sPHENIX-Collaboration/Singularity/VirtualBox.md

-# Using sPHENIX software with a Ubuntu Virtual Box
+# Using sPHENIX and EIC-sPHENIX software with a Ubuntu Virtual Box